arturkw/dev-notes/kafka/Exam notes.md

 - Confluent REST Proxy natively supports various data formats.

 ## Topic Log Compaction
 - After cleanup, only one message per key is retained with the latest value.
+At least last update for each message key is retained.
 - Log compaction is evaluated every time a segment is closed.
+- Tombstone record is a record with `null` payload.
+It is a marker for record deletion
+- log compaction is enabled via `log.cleanup.policy=compact` Default is `delete` - old segments will be discarded when their retention time or size has been reached

 ## Topic Metrics
 - `records-lag-max`: Current lag (number of messages behind the broker).